zama-ai/tfhe-rs/tfhe/docs/fundamentals/encrypt-data.md

 # Encrypt data

-Encrypting data is achieved via the `encrypt` associated function of the FheEncrypt trait.

-Types exposed by this crate implement at least one of FheEncrypt or FheTryEncrypt to allow encryption.
+This document explains how to encrypt data.

+To encrypt data, use the `encrypt` method from the `FheEncrypt` trait.
+This crate provides types that implement either `FheEncrypt` or `FheTryEncrypt` or both, to enable encryption.

+Here is an example:

 ```rust
 use tfhe::prelude::*;